tylerjlawson/AlbumOfTheDay/README.md

-# Album of the Day
+# Album of the Week
 ### By: JBAFT

 #### 5 guesses, we only say "yes" or "no"